jaredLunde/exploration/README.md

 - [x] Multiselect
 - [x] Traits (e.g. add class names to selections, focused elements, etc.)
 - [x] Filtering/search
+- [x] Strongly typed so you can engineer with confidence
 - [x] Ready for React 18 concurrent mode

+---

+## The problem

+File explorers in React tend to be both large, slow, and opinionated.
+They peter out at a hundred nodes and aren't suitable for building a complex file explorer in the browser.
+Other solutions like [Aspen](https://github.com/zikaari/aspen) aimed to solve this problem by using typed arrays (which AFAICT don't offer much benefit) and event-driven models.
+They did a pretty job, however, the documentation was sparse and the code was verbose as a result of a well-designed API.
+Additionally, I found the library to be quite buggy.
+All that said, Aspen and Monaco's tree were huge inspirations.

+## The solution

+With this library I tried to solve all of those problems.
+It's built on plain JavaScript arrays, well-designed data structures, an event-driven model, and concurrent mode-safe React hooks.
+It does just enough to be extermely powerful without being opinionated about styles, hotkeys, or traits.
+It's also performant enough to be used in browser integrated development environments.
+It makes sure React only renders what changes without render thrashing.

+Most importantly - it's easy to use.
+So check out the recipes below and give it a try!

 ---